S-Farooq/sblog/src/pages/blog/2019-03-11-umbrella-academy-violence/index.md

 Had Luther, in that warm moment when he hugged **Vanya**, left it only at a hug and ignored the impulse of saving the world - perhaps that would have been the only true radical position in the entire show.
 It would be a moment where someone used their Freewill to its potential instead of acting as expected out of a saviour duty.
 But, as expected, metaphorical of a 'brutal humanitarian', his 'hug' is only an excuse to capture her - he tighten until she loses consciousness and then locks **Vanya** in isolation.
 Even with all the powers in the world, they were too stupid to realize [that had a hug remained a hug](http://www.critical-theory.com/zizek-likes-cuddling-the-art-of-leninist-hugging/), the apocalypse could have been prevented.

 > **"To hug each other and… Yes, that’s serious Leninist work." - Zizek**

+# Summary (of why The Umbrella Academy is a commentary on Zizek's Violence)

+(format: *In Umbrella Academy = In Violence by Zizek*)

+> The Commission actively works to ensure the correct historical course <br>=<br> Objective Violence systematically sustains Capitalism

+> Umbrella Academy's obsession with urgently saving the world causes the apocalypse <br>=<br> Our 'We do not have time to *think*, we must Do!' injunction of humanism will cause capitalist dystopia

+> Umbrella Academy's obsession with Vanya causes them to overlook The Commission's ulterior plot <br>=<br> Obsession with Subjective Violence causes us to overlook Objective Violence's systematic effect

+> The correct historical course (i.e. the apocalypse) is ensured by The Commission, paradoxically, through facilitating Number Five's attempt to stop the apocalypse <br>=<br> Status quo of the socio-economic order (liberal-capitalism) is ensured by Objective Violence, paradoxically, through facilitating the mitigation of its negative effects. (i.e. billionaire philanthropists)

+> Number Five + Umbrella Academy as superheroes, finding purpose in their attempt to save the average people of humanity,  actually cause the apocalypse - while being the only one that can escape from it <br>=<br> Rich *'Liberal Communists'* (ex. billionaire philanthropists), finding purpose in their attempts to save the average people of humanity, further the current socio-economic system that causes disaster (ecological, poverty, war, etc.) - while being the only ones that can escape from it (via organic foods, shelters, peaceful gated communities)